achernetsov/vue-keycloak-template/README.md

 ```

-Keycloak is initialized and saved into store.
-Vue app is mounted when user successfully authenticated, and token refresh timer started.
+Keycloak is initialized and saved into the store.
+Vue app is mounted when user successfully authenticated.
+Token is refreshed periodically using setInterval().

 main.ts: